mehi64/FRsutils/README.md

 - ITFRS (Implicator/T-norm Fuzzy-Rough Sets)
 - OWAFRS (Ordered Weighted Average Fuzzy-Rough Sets)

+## Fuzzy-rough oversampling
+### FRSMOTE
+- Compatible with scikit learn and its pipeline
 ## Notes
 - All functions expect to get normalized scalar of normalized numpy arrays.
 - Make sure the input dataset is normalized.
 This library expects all inputs to all functions are in range [0,1]